 There is no foolproof counter to this type of fraud, but there are things you can do to reduce the risk of becoming a victim:

 Check online reviews to establish if the website is legitimate.
-But note, sometimes fraudsters pay for good reviews on websites so these may not be accurate, or a legitimate website may have been hacked by fraudsters so these cannot be relied upon in isolation.
+But note, sometimes fraudsters pay for good reviews on websites so these may not be accurate, or a legitimate website may have been hacked by fraudsters so this cannot be relied upon in isolation.

 Where possible use a credit card as opposed to a bank transfer or debit card payment